vesterheim/vesterheim.github.io/events/annual/nordic-fest/index.md

 * Trunk Show of Nordic-inspired wool blankets and clothing by Laurie Jacobi, award-winning textile designer from Minnesota.

-* Oneota Film Festival presents a film from Norway and our own _Driftless: A Film About Decorah, By Decorah_ at 3:30 p.m. on both Friday and Saturday.
+* Oneota Film Festival presents a film from Norway and our own _Driftless: A Film About Decorah, By Decorah_ at 3:30 p.m. on both Friday and Saturday in the museum's Bethania Church.
 The Oneota Film Festival brings together hundreds of film enthusiasts in scenic Northeast Iowa to enjoy award-winning films.

-* Norwegian artists: Rosemaler Turid Helle Fatland and fiber artis Britt Solheim making sheepskin coverlets.
+* Norwegian artists: Rosemaler Turid Helle Fatland and fiber artist Britt Solheim making sheepskin coverlets.

 * Folk-art Demonstrations by Vesterheim Folk Art School artists in the Norwegian tradition.
 Plus, _psalmodikon_ (stringed instrument) demonstrations and ropemaking demonstrations.